mayhuberman/GithubEvents/README.md

    ]
 }
 ```
-3. GET "/repo-stars" -> json <br />
+3. GET "/repo-stars" -> json : <br />
-fetching all the data required in section 2 of the requirements <br />
+Fetching all the data required in section 2 of the requirements <br />
 On your terminal: curl "http://localhost:9090/repo-stars" <br />
 response example:
 ```json